Evaluating and Using Stipends

 Design-Build Strategic Solutions, LLC

-Rich is the President of Design-Build Strategic Solutions, LLC, a design & construction procurement process and contract administration consulting firm.
-He recently retired from federal service as Chief of the Bio-Containment Procurement Branch for the Department of Homeland Security (DHS), after serving as Chief of Procurement for the Federal Law Enforcement Training Centers (DHS) since 2006.
-Prior to joining DHS, Rich served the Department of Justice (DOJ), Federal Bureau of Prisons (BOP) for over 20 years and concluded his service at BOP as the Chief of Construction Contracting where he led and administered the $2.5 billion-dollar new federal prison construction contracting program.
+Richard J. Formella is the President of Design-Build Strategic Solutions, LLC, a design & construction contracting process consulting firm.
+He recently retired from federal service as Chief of the Bio-Containment Procurement Branch for the Department of Homeland Security (DHS).
+He has over 32 years of federal acquisition/contracting experience and joined DHS in 2006 serving as a Head of the Contracting Activity through 2014.
+Prior to joining DHS, Mr. Formella was employed by the Department of Justice (DOJ), Federal Bureau of Prisons (BOP) for over 20 years and concluded his service at BOP as the Chief of Construction Contracting where he led and administered the $3.0 billion dollar new federal prison construction contracting program.
 At the DHS he led the team providing design and construction contracting support for the DHS Science and Technology Directorate for major laboratory renovations and new construction an overall $1.5 billion program, including the $1.3 billion National Bio & Agro Defense Facility.
-He has over 32 years of federal acquisition/contracting experience, beginning as a warranted contracting officer in 1986.

 Stephen Richard Benton, PE, FDBIA, F.ASCE

 SR Benton & Associates, LLC

 Rich Benton is a consultant to the engineering and construction industry providing consultant services and training to owners, design professionals, and contractors; focusing on design-build best practices, acquisition strategy, proposal development, contracting for public works projects, and leadership development programs.